moldovancsaba/fanfie/README.md

 3. Grant camera permissions when prompted
 4. The camera feed will appear in the video container
 5. Click 'Stop Camera' to end the camera feed
+6. The layout automatically adjusts based on your device orientation (portrait or landscape)

 ### Browser Compatibility
 - Works best on modern browsers (Chrome, Firefox, Safari, Edge)